KhaledKanawati/MarketPlace/README.md

 ## About

-Online marketplace with chat, product listings, and transaction management built with Python and Tkinter.
+Online marketplace with chat, product listings, and transaction management built with Python, used as a marketplace for AUB students.

 **Features:** User authentication, product browsing, real-time chat, purchase proposals, ratings system